dgnicholson/writing-samples/sample_API-reference.md

 ## COVID-19 numbers for all countries
 `GET` /country/all/

-Provides the latest COVID-19 data for each country.
+Provides the latest COVID-19 data for each country in alphabetical order.

 ### Request parameters